hk2906/hk2906.github.io/index.md

 ## About Me
-I am a computer science graduand eager to apply my skills and knowledge in a professional setting.
+I am a computer science graduate eager to apply my skills and knowledge in a professional setting.
 Throughout my degree, and my previous work, I have worked both independently and as part of multiple teams in a variety of roles, in both in-person and remote working environments.
 I am excited to continue my professional development and contribute to innovative and impactful projects

 ---
 ## Projects